learn-co-curriculum/instant-datascience/README.md

     14

 Ok, so here we want to go through the elements of our `list_of_lyrics` one by one.
-For each word in `list_of_lyrics`, we want to find the related key in the dictionary and increase the value by one.
-So now we'll loop through each of our words instead of a list of numbers.
-We'll find the related value in the dictionary, and increase it by one.
+For each word in `list_of_lyrics`, we want to find the related key in the dictionary, `word_histogram`, and increase the value by one.
+So now, instead of looping through a list of numbers, we will loop through each of our words in `list_of_lyrics`, find the related value in the dictionary, and increase it by one.

 > **Deep breath** These next lines of code may look like magic.
 The lessons that follow will explain them.